zenzike/effective/README.md

 ```
 The type `'[]` is a type-level list, prefixed by a quote mark to distinguish
 it from the type of an ordinary list.
+The type `Prog' sig` is a monad, which means that operations with this
+type can be put together sequentially using `do` notation.

 More interesting programs are constructed using operations that are allowed by
 the signature.